mirror/dd-wrt/src/router/krb5/doc/html/_sources/admin/admin_commands/kadmind.rst.txt

 -----------

-kadmind starts the Kerberos administration server.  kadmind typically runs on the master Kerberos server, which stores the KDC database.
+kadmind starts the Kerberos administration server.  kadmind typically runs on the primary Kerberos server, which stores the KDC database.
 If the KDC database uses the LDAP module, the administration server and the KDC server need not run on the same machine.  kadmind accepts remote requests from programs such as :ref:`kadmin(1)` and :ref:`kpasswd(1)` to administer the information in these database.